YEPTECHS/llm-evaluation/README.md

 1. `uv sync --all-extras` to install the required dependencies.
 2. `uv run pre-commit install` to install the pre-commit hooks.

+## Pre-commit Notes

+- If you cannot commit due to pre-commit errors, try to add new changes by auto fix and commit again.
+- If you still cannot commit, try to check git output for more information and fix the errors manually.

 ## Project Structure